 What happens next?
 Start practicing.
-All 3MT registrants will be scheduled to compete in preliminary rounds.
-All rounds run from 5:00 – 6:30pm in the Sorrells Library.
+All 3MT registrants are scheduled to compete in preliminary rounds between February and March.

 - Only 1 single static PowerPoint slide is permitted (no slide transitions, animations or ‘movement’ of any description; the slide is to be presented from the beginning of the oration).

 - No additional electronic media (e.g. sound and video files) are permitted.

 - No additional props (e.g. costumes, musical instruments, laboratory equipment) are permitted.

 - Presentations are limited to 3 minutes maximum and competitors exceeding 3 minutes are disqualified.

 - Presentations are to be spoken word (i.e. no poems, raps or songs).

 - Presentations are to commence from the stage.